-- Diaphragms, Phexxi, emergency contraceptives, generic oral contraceptives, generic injectables (medroxyprogesterone) will be covered with no out-of-pocket expense for the member.
-However, a prescription from your health care provider is required. - Brand name oral contraceptives that are not available generically require prior authorization.
+• Diaphragms, emergency contraceptives, generic oral contraceptives, generic injectables (medroxyprogesterone) will be covered with no out-of-pocket expense for the member.
+However, a prescription from your health care provider is required.

+- Brand name oral contraceptives that are not available generically require prior authorization.
 If the prior authorization request is approved, the member will not have any out-of-pocket expense.
-If the prior authorization is denied, the brand name contraceptive will not be covered. - Members who receive brand name formulation of a contraceptive that is available generically will not pay any co-insurance, but will be charged the difference in cost between the brand name contraceptive product and the generic alternative.

-- Contraceptive products that do not require a prescription to be purchased are not covered under the EHP Prescription Drug Benefit. - Members who are employed at Marymount Hospital are excluded from this coverage. - Mirena and other intrauterine devices (IUD's) are not covered under the EHP Prescription Drug Benefit.
+If the prior authorization is denied, the brand name contraceptive will not be covered. - Members who receive brand name formulation of a contraceptive that is available generically will not pay any co-insurance, but will be charged the difference in cost between the brand name contraceptive product and the generic alternative. - Contraceptive products that do not require a prescription to be purchased are not covered under the EHP Prescription Drug Benefit. - Mirena and other intrauterine devices (IUD's) are not covered under the EHP Prescription Drug Benefit.
 Rather, they are covered under the medical benefit and no copayment will be charged.